YueDongCS/hugo-website/content/en/authors/admin/_index.md

 My research interests include natural language processing, machine learning, and artificial intelligence.
 I lead the Natural Language Processing group at UCR, which develops natural language understanding and generation systems that are controllable, trustworthy, and efficient.

 **Prospective Students** (Updated on Oct., 2024): Thank you for your interest! **I have 2 co-advised openings for self-motivated PhD candidates Fall 2025.**  You may apply directly through [the official UC Riverside website](https://www1.cs.ucr.edu/graduate/admissions).
 You may also fill out the [UCRNLP PhD application form](https://forms.gle/5pfWnBfMmaYLUUCs5).
 Due to the volume of emails, I will only respond to inquiries that include a [completed form submission](https://forms.gle/5pfWnBfMmaYLUUCs5).
+I currently do not have positions for master's students.

 <!--
 [apply officially](https://www1.cs.ucr.edu/graduate/admissions/overview) by Jan.
 5th 2024.
 Additionally, you may